vrishabav/AIOps-A1/README.md

                                   wc -l files.csv    # 1801  (v1)
 git checkout main -- files.csv.dvc && dvc checkout   # back to 2801
 ```

-> Use the pointer-only form above rather than a full `git checkout v1`: the full checkout
-> rewinds past the commit that added the cache objects, removing them from disk, and
-> `dvc pull` cannot recover them because the SSH remote is a private host.
-Either way the
-> mechanism is the same — `git checkout` moves the pointer, `dvc checkout` moves the bytes.

 **Q4** — reproduce Partner A's run: